0xmdh/0xmdh/README.md

 # Hey, I'm Max
-Co-founder of [WakeUp Labs](https://www.wakeuplabs.io) — an engineering company building applications, infrastructures, and protocols.
+Co-founder of [WakeUp Labs](https://www.wakeuplabs.io), an engineering company building applications, infrastructure, and protocols.

-With strong focus in business strategy, entrepreneurship, and planning, I have a knack for driving growth, cultivating partnerships, and expanding businesses globally.
+With strong focus on business strategy, and planning, I have a knack for driving growth, cultivating partnerships, and expanding businesses globally.

 ## About WakeUp Labs

 WakeUp Labs is a software engineering company specializing in:

-- **Core infrastructure** for web3 and decentralized finance
+- **Core infrastructure** for fintech, web3 and decentralized systems
 - **End-to-end product development**, from strategy to implementation
 - **Tooling and protocols** that power scalable ecosystems
 - **Co-created products** with startups, DAOs, and corporations